Here you can find all the information about Germany’s Cheap ICE train tickets and ICE travel prices and benefits.

 2) Baggage Fees.
 You can be sure that you’ll pay extra for suitcases if you travel on an airplane.
 However, If you travel by ICE Trains paying baggage fees is an extra expense you won’t make if you buy cheap ICE train tickets.
 To clarify, with cheap ICE prices, you won’t have to pay for any suitcase you travel with.
 That makes ICE a cheaper and better travel option.

 3) Trains are more environment-friendly.
-The ICE train is also more environment-friendly than airplanes, which contribute to air pollution.
+The ICE train is also more environment-friendly than airplanes, which contributes to air pollution.
 Traveling by train is 20× less carbon emission polluting than traveling by air.

 Unlike other trains with tickets for different compartments (standard, business, executive, etc.) as in Trenitalia, Germany’s ICE is a bit different.
 There are two classes in every ICE train – the first class and the second class.
 The main differences between both categories are the price, flexibility, and services offered.